simbiota/simbiota/README.md

 ### Install the released package (Raspberry Pi (arm64/armv7))

-Figure out wether you need the `arm64` version or the `armv7l` version of the package with the following commands:
+Figure out whether you need the `arm64` version or the `armv7l` version of the package with the following commands:

 ```bash
 arch=$(uname -m)